A Level Music (HSMC)Edexcel (2 Years)

 This course is designed for gifted young people who are thinking seriously about pursuing a career in music performance.
 The course will help you to develop the skills, confidence and musical maturity you need to prepare for entry to conservatoire or university.
 We also expect you to be aiming to achieve a high grade in the A level music qualification.
 Up to twelve places are offered each year.

-You are warmly invited to attend our Hampshire Specialist Music Course virtual Open Evening on Monday 19 October 2020, with sessions starting at 6.00pm, where Music staff and students will discuss the course in detail and answer your questions.
-For full details contact the music office or refer back to this page after 7 October.
+You are warmly invited to attend our Hampshire Specialist Music Course Webinar on Monday 11 October 2021, with an online session from 6pm to 7pm.
+Music staff will discuss the course in detail and answer your questions.
+For full details contact the music department by emailing email@example.com